zmkfirmware/zmk/docs/docs/development/hardware-integration/physical-layouts.md

 };
 ```

-As a reminder, the `positions` property is a one-dimensional array like the `keys` propertly, presented nicely through the use of whitespace.
+As a reminder, the `positions` property is a one-dimensional array like the `keys` property, formatted nicely through the use of whitespace and angle bracket groupings.

 If the left side with more keys was used as the reference layout, then the overall position map of the keyboard would look like this: